On symmetries of the non-stationary PIIn hierarchy and their applications: Introduction

-Since actions of the affine Weyl group commutes with taking derivatives, variables defined above represent $2n$ equation of a Hamiltonian system as a symmetric system with respect to the $\pi^{(n)}$ action.
+Since actions of the affine Weyl group commute with taking derivatives, variables defined above represent $2n$ equation of a Hamiltonian system as a symmetric system with respect to the $\pi^{(n)}$ action.
 To get from this system the $n$-th member of \eqref{nonstatPIIhier}, we should use the additional equation.

 The \Backlund transformations are also helpful in the generating solutions process.
-By actions of \Backlund transformations compositions on the unique trivial solution $w \brackets{z, \overline{t}; 0} = 0$, we are able to obtain new different non-trivial solutions.
-For an integer parameter $\alpha_1 \coloneqq m \in \mathbb{Z}$ (in case $n = 1$), exists a bijection between the second \Painleve equation $\PIIn{1}$ and meromorphic functions.
-Thus, in papers \cite{yablonskii1959rational} and \cite{vorobiev1965rational} it was shown that rational solutions arise from special polynomials called \textit{the Yablonskii-Vorobiev polynomials} and defined by the difference-differential equation
+By actions of \Backlund transformations compositions on the unique trivial solution $w \brackets{z, \overline{t}; 0} = 0$ (also called \textit{a seed solution}), we are able to obtain new different non-trivial solutions.
+For an integer parameter $\alpha_1 \coloneqq m \in \mathbb{Z}$ (in the case $n = 1$), there exists a correspondence between the second \Painleve equation $\PIIn{1}$ and meromorphic functions.
+Thus, in papers \cite{yablonskii1959rational} and \cite{vorobiev1965rational} it was shown that rational solutions arise from special polynomials called \textit{the Yablonskii-Vorobiev polynomials} that are defined by the difference-differential equation

 which is also known as \textit{the Toda lattice equation}.